hopper/hc-airlines-java/README.md

    </td>
   </tr>
   <tr>
-   <td>airlineRefundAllowance
+   <td>airlineRefundPenalty
    </td>
    <td>string >= 0
 <p>
-Example:123.20
+Example:99.00
 <p>
-Refundable amount allowed by the airline
+The penalty fee applied by the airline when issuing a refund for the booking
    </td>
   </tr>
   <tr>